Alan B. Shepard High School: Academics

 In 2008, Shepard had an average composite ACT score of 19.7, and graduated 86.4% of its senior class.
 The school has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which is the state assessment used to fulfill mandates of the federal No Child Left Behind Act.
 Overall, the school failed to meet minimum standards in reading and mathematics, in addition to having three of the school's four student subgroups fail to meet expectations in reading and mathematics.

 Student life

 Activities

 The school offers over 30 extracurricular clubs ranging from student publications and academic competitions to service and special interest clubs.
 Clubs which are chapters or affiliates of nationally notable organizations include Future Educators of America, Key Club, Leo Club, and Quill and Scroll.
-The school also has an unaffiliated alumni organization serving graduates and faculty.
+The school also has an alumni organization serving graduates and faculty.

 Extracurricular Success

 The School's extracurricular success overshadows that of their athletic success.
 The Shepard Marching Astros, Shepard Mathletes, Shepard Show Choir, and Shepard Speech Team have been the most successful in their respective domains.
 The most notable of which being the Shepard speech sending state qualifiers to the IHSA state tournament every year.
 The Team hosting six recent state champions including: